boukhezzar/boubekeur/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Researcher in transportation science
+role: Author in transport science

 # Organizations/Affiliations to show in About widget
 organizations: